 |Use both systems side by side.

 You can choose your mono API compatibility level for all targets.
-Sometimes a 3rd-party .NET library uses functionality that is outside of your .NET compatibility level.
-In order to understand what is going on in such cases, and how to best fix it, try following these suggestions:
+Sometimes a 3rd-party .NET library uses functionality that’s outside of your .NET compatibility level.
+To understand what’s going on in such cases, and how to best fix it, try following these suggestions:

 |Enable this option to add collision data to Meshes at build time.

 |Keep Loaded Shaders Alive

 |Enable this option to prevent shadersA program that runs on the GPU.
 More info